After Jesus said this, he looked toward heaven and prayed:

 Father, the hour has come.
 Glorify your Son, that your Son may glorify you.
 The hour has come refers to the last temptation and the coming resurrection.
 Jesus and God are one but from being born on earth there is a change.
 To glorify means to make divine; and the whole arch of Jesus life is to make His natural human body divine.
 In the process of doing this He would ‘renew all things’.
 His soul is divine, and his body is natural.
 The rigorous process of the glorification is to make His natural body divine, and take it up into heaven.
 The resurrection is the transformation of his body from being natural to spiritual so it enters the spiritual world in the highest and the innermost.
 He prays to accomplish these things.

 Before God come down to earth He is Jehovah, the one God.
 God has always been in the human form from the beginning; as He says we are ‘made in His image’.
 He was born on earth because a great separation had grown between Him and humanity to such a degree man would have been lost in abysmal darkness and perished.
 No man can approach God in his essence and live; it would be like approaching the sun.
-But to be born as a man on earth made Him the bridge; it made him accessible to humans without harming them, and He could also be in the presence of evil spirits without destroying existence but be able to defeat them.
+But to be born as a man on earth made Him the bridge; it made him accessible to humans without harming them, and He could also be in the presence of evil spirits without destroying their existence yet be able to defeat them.
 (I wont describe the whole Glorification process here but there are several articles on this blog where it is described in full detail.)

 For you granted him authority over all people that he might give eternal life to all those you have given him.
 Jesus possesses within himself the love and wisdom to govern the whole universe.
 In the resurrection He became the innermost and that which is the innermost is present to and renews all things in the universe.
 Here is a good way to understand this: It defies the universal laws of physics to take the physical body into the spiritual world.
 We all know this is an impossibility from experience.
-Jesus broke this universal law and actually raised His human body into heaven by making it divine in the glorification process.
+But Jesus broke this universal law and actually raised His human body into heaven by making it divine in the glorification process.
 He who breaks such a universal law becomes the universal law.
 He does so not for himself but from a love for the whole of humanity and the universe that had never existed before.
 This is how He is granted ‘authority over all people’.
 He who is the highest is also the innermost of all things and thus governs from love.
 He paved the way for all people to have the chance to be restored.
-He did so re-building the union between body and soul, and between earth and heaven, that had been destroyed by evil forces.
+He did so by re-building the union between body and soul, and between earth and heaven, that had been almost completely destroyed by evil forces.
 He did this in the universal, and what is done in the universal is done in every particular for all things.
-What had become dark and disconnected in the psyche of man became connected and vivid again by Jesus blazing the path by overcoming of all temptation and evil in His own human body.
+What had become dark and disconnected in the psyche of man became connected and vivid again by Jesus blazing the path by overcoming all temptation from evil in His own human body.
 He prayed for the ability to do this.
 He didn’t do this unilaterally for people; he restored the opportunity for all people to achieve salvation, but everyone has to walk the path with Him from our own desire.
 This is what it means that he might give eternal life to all those you have given him.
-Also, at the same time, Jesus, by himself, restored the equilibrium between heaven and hell that had been lost and which constitutes the essence of man’s freedom, and this freedom He alone provides is the only means of salvation.
+Also, at the same time, Jesus, by himself, restored the equilibrium between heaven and hell that had been lost and which constitutes the essence of man’s freedom, and this freedom that He alone provides – is the only means of salvation.

 I have brought you glory on earth by finishing the work you gave me to do.
 This is an enormous statement that has so much to do with why we love and worship Him, the only one who is worthy.
 He speaks honestly the truth about himself.
-Its so wonderful because what He did was profoundly difficult to a degree far beyond human comprehension to understand.
+It’s so wonderful because what He did was profoundly difficult to a degree far beyond human comprehension to understand.
 He is the hero of heroes.

 The second thing is that in the internal sense ‘earth’ means the church of man on earth.
 While on earth Jesus started the new church.
 The old church had become completely external, bereft of genuine charity.
 There must be a genuine church at all times on earth for humanity to exist, so Jesus was born to do this.
 While on earth He taught people how to love again, He gave us the One to truly worship, He taught us how to know God, and He established an internal church on earth.
 He prayed for the ability to accomplish this.